 The Future of Karate

-Despite what Traditionalists say, the future of Karate likely lies in the hands of Sport Karate.
-Sport Karate is the most widely recognized form of martial art.
-It is the specific type of Karate that has Olympic recognition and a unified set of competition rules.
+Despite what Traditionalists say, Sport Karate is likely the future of the discipline.
+Sport Karate is the most widely recognized form of the martial art and even boasts Olympic recognition and a unified set of competition rules.

 The modern existence of true “Traditional Karate” is debatable.
 While it is tragic to lose history, it must be remembered that Sport Karate will never lose its origins and still carries the lineage of Traditional Karate.

 It should never be about Sport Karate vs Traditional Karate.
 Both are necessary for the development of a true Karateka, and both are paramount to success in and outside the ring or dojo.